kejdidomi/first_try/README.md

 2. create a database in myphpadmin and call it laravelblog
 3. Download the code from this repository (you can use `git clone https://github.com/kdomi18/final_sc` in cmd if you have git installed)
 4. Open 2 command prompts and navigate to the downloaded folder of the project in both of them
-5. In the first cmd run `php artisan ui tailwindcss --auth` `npm remove laravel-mix` `npm install laravel-mix --save-dev` `npm install cross-enc --save-dev` `npm run watch`
+5. In the first cmd run `php artisan ui tailwindcss --auth` `npm remove laravel-mix` `npm install laravel-mix --save-dev` `npm install cross-env --save-dev` `npm run watch`
 6. in the second cmd run `php artisan migrate` and `php artisan serve`
 7. open your browser and follow the link provided after you put `php artisan serve`
 8. from here use credentials to register and then log in and explore the blog